EQP5 Passive Equalizer

-The Vintage (optional) output employs a DOA (discrete opamp) and custom transformer for a livelier dynamic character.
+The optional Vintage output employs an API-style DOA (discrete opamp) and custom transformer for a livelier dynamic character.
 The vintage output gives signals a more visceral, forward feeling that helps them translate clearly in a mix while requiring less level to do so.
 The solid-state Pultecs, the sound of which many engineers claim to be sweeter than that of the earlier tube units, use the same DOA/transformer output scheme.

 Designed for DIY.
 The EQP5 was designed from the ground-up to be a satisfying DIY project.
 Our photo manual will guide you through every step of the assembly.
 And the circuit board contains extra capacitor and inductor footprints for customizing the frequency bands.

 - Stepped controls (21 positions) for easy recall and stereo operation